oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 Navigate Between Table Pages
 ----------------------------

-If you have a lot of records, they may not all fit in one data page.
+If you have a lot of records, they may not all fit on one data page.
 In this case, use the pager block that you can see in the center above the table.
 In the pager block, you can see the page that you are currently on, the total number of pages, and the total number of records in the table.

 .. image:: /user/img/getting_started/navigation/grids_pager.png
    :alt: Pager block

 You can navigate between pages using the **<** (previous page) and **>** (next page) buttons.
-To open a particular page, type its number in the field that displays the current page, and press **Enter**.
+To open a particular page, type its number in the field that displays the current page and press **Enter**.

 To change the number of records displayed per page, click the **View Per Page** drop-down list on the top right of the table, and select the required number of items per page.